 It’s important to document the fact that each employee was given a copy of the handbook.
-So have every employee sign an acknowledgement of receipt of the handbook—this is usually included at the end of the book, for the employee to sign and detach, so that you can keep the copy in his or her personnel file.
+So have every employee sign an acknowledgement of receipt of the handbook—this is usually included at the end of the book, for the employee to sign and detach, so that you can keep the copy in their personnel file.
 In case there’s any dispute later, this stops people from claiming they weren’t aware of the policies.

 When you have a lawyer review your employee handbook, they may advise you to include extra wording, stating, for example, that the handbook is a guide, not a contract, and that future employment is not guaranteed.
 The wording will depend on where you’re based and your particular situation, so be sure to get individual legal advice.

-4. Employee Handbook Templates and Examples
+4. Employee Handbook Templates

 There are quite a few websites where you can find employee handbook templates.
 For example, Human Resource Solutions in the UK provides a free employee handbook template on its website.
 The document is 40 pages long and quite detailed, so it would be a good starting point for creating your own document.